12th Dec 2024

 What is the Difference Between a Revision Facelift and a Secondary Facelift?

-The terms revision facelift and secondary facelift are often used interchangeably.
+The terms revision facelift and secondary facelift are often used interchangeably in the field of plastic surgery.
 A revision facelift is a second procedure to improve the results of a previous facelift.
 A secondary facelift is a surgery completed years after the first facelift to address ageing.
 Talking to an experienced facelift surgeon is the first step.
 They will look at the results and advise on the best options, which could be any of the following:

 Deep plane facelift is a surgical procedure that addresses the deep structures beneath the skin, the deeper facial musculature.
 The procedure involves repositioning and lifting the deeper tissues, resulting in a natural looking facelift.